British Columbia

 In Canada, the poverty line is determined by the Market Basket Measure (MBM).
 The MBM is based on the cost of a specific basket of goods and services representing a modest, basic standard of living.
 It includes the costs of food, clothing, shelter, transportation and other items for a reference family of 2 adults and 2 children.
 It is important to note that MBM does not account for higher costs associated with disability or fluctuations in inflation.

-What do you think the federal government needs to know about the BC experience of disability and poverty, and how can they factor that in the design and creation of the Canada Disability Benefit?
+What do you think the federal government needs to know about the BC experience of disability and poverty, and how can they factor that in the regulations process of the Canada Disability Benefit?

 We look forward to meeting you and working together to end disability poverty here in BC and across the country!